Fairhope Dentist Teeth Whitening

 Why Does Teeth Whitening Cause Increased Tooth Sensitivity?

-Whitening gels that use peroxide to bleach the enamel of your teeth can also open up pores in the structure of your teeth, exposing the inner dentin layer to your foods and drink.
+Whitening gels that use peroxide to bleach the enamel of your teeth can also open up pores in the structure of your teeth, exposing the inner dentin layer to your foods and drinks.
 Dentin is made up of tiny tubes called dentinal tubules, and peroxide causes a chemical reaction that opens up these tubes.
 This is what exposes the root nerve of your tooth to external temperature influences.
 Even cold winter air can cause painful sensitivity if you suffer from this side effect.
 The pain will pass as the tooth nerve and dentin warm or cool back towards body temperature, but the discomfort can be a great annoyance until then.

-Once you've gotten the whitening results you wanted to achieve and you discontinue use of the bleaching gel, the increased sensitivity will diminish and eventually cease.
-If the increased dental sensitivity doesn't fade away quickly enough for you, simply begin using a restorative toothpaste that contains fluoride and NovaMin daily to lessen your tooth sensitivity.
-You'll be able to once again eat and drink what you like without experiencing discomfort.
+Once you’ve gotten the whitening results you wanted to achieve and you discontinue the use of the bleaching gel, the increased sensitivity will diminish and eventually cease.
+If the increased dental sensitivity doesn’t fade away quickly enough for you, simply begin using a restorative toothpaste that contains fluoride and NovaMin daily to lessen your tooth sensitivity.
+You’ll be able to once again eat and drink what you like without experiencing discomfort.
 Just keep in mind that you should avoid heavily pigmented foods to keep from staining your teeth once again, and follow up on the whitening gel treatment with a good whitening toothpaste to keep your new, improved smile looking great.

 Why Does Teeth Whitening Cause Gum Irritation?

 The high concentration of the powerful peroxide chemical found in teeth whitening products like gels and strips can cause painful chemical burns and irritation if the peroxide is exposed to the soft tissue of your gums.
-This gum irritation is usually temporary and will stop a few days after you discontinue use of the whitening gel.
+This gum irritation is usually temporary and will stop a few days after you discontinue the use of the whitening gel.
 Always follow the directions of any whitening products you buy carefully to whiten your teeth safely and prevent side effects.
 The most important tip to prevent gum irritation is to make sure you only use the amount of gel specified in the directions and wipe away any excess that touches your gums.
-Usually all you will need is a small teardrop-sized amount per tooth.
+Usually, all you will need is a small teardrop-sized amount per tooth.